has5aan/scaffold/docs/container-architecture.md

 Each domain has its own container (e.g., `src/example/example.container.js`) that:

-- Receives `knexInstance` and `commonContainer` through constructor
+- Receives `commonContainer` through constructor (accesses shared infrastructure like `knexInstance` through it)
 - Manages domain-specific repositories and actions
 - Injects dependencies into business logic classes